hyperlane-xyz/hyperlane-monorepo/README.md

 ## Overview

-Abacus is a interchain messaging protocol.
+Abacus is an interchain messaging protocol.
 It handles passing generalized messages between blockchains cheaply, enabling genuine interchain applications.
 Inspired by IBC, Abacus creates channels between chains.
 In that respect, Abacus is a network between blockchains, and then passes messages between applications over these channels.
 Channels can be used